reegodev/confidante/README.md

 - 1Password: To use this adapter, you need to install the [1Password CLI](https://1password.com/downloads/command-line/) and setup either [Manual login](https://developer.1password.com/docs/cli/sign-in-manually) or [Biometric unlock](https://developer.1password.com/docs/cli/about-biometric-unlock)

-## Shared configuration
+## Config

-You can use a shared configuration to omit command arguments.<br>
+You can use a configuration file to omit command arguments.<br>
 Create a file named `.confidante.json` at the root of your project and add the following content:

 ```json